ryukirisame/learningjs/call,apply&bind.md

 sum(10)(20,12);
 sum(10)(20,13);
 ```
-The above function expects three arguments and has two nested functions, unlike our previous version, which expected three arguments and had three nesting functions.
+The above function expects three arguments and has two nested functions.
 This version isn’t a curry.
 We just did a partial application of the sum function.

 Currying and partial application are related because of closure, but they are different concepts.